lytc/quark/README.md

 Basic user interface focus to web app build on html5 & css3

-See the documentation and demos at: http://lytc.github.com/quark
+Documentation and demos at: http://lytc.github.com/quark

+## Release infomation

+THIS RELEASE IS A DEVELOPMENT RELEASE AND NOT INTENDED FOR PRODUCTION USE.
+PLEASE USE AT YOUR OWN RISK